A High Level of

 Charities We Support

 Westhill’s CEO Rita Dattani is a trustee of Lumos, an NGO founded by J.K.
 Rowling that promotes an end to the institutionalisation of children worldwide.
-Lumos replaces institutions for poor, disabled and ethnic minority children with community-based services, working towards its mission that by 2050, all children will grow up in loving, nurturing and protective families.
+Lumos replaces institutions for poor, disabled and ethnic minority children with family-based services, working towards its mission that by 2050, all children will grow up in loving, nurturing and protective families.

 Nirvana School Trust